 Student grants cover the full cost of admission.

 See below for more details about travel reimbursement

 U.S. students can receive up to $500 and international students can receive up to $1,000 to cover travel costs.
 Travel costs that can be reimbursed include air fare, gas, and/or trains, and also lodging, such as hotel or Airbnb.

 *Students must save all receipts to receive reimbursement.
 If receipts are not kept, no reimbursement will be given.

 The Nick Cobb Memorial Scholarship supports the education of a graduate student studying in a field related to advanced lithography.
 This scholarship will be awarded to one student annually for three years (2022, 2023, 2024) at an amount of $US10,000 per year, plus travel support paid for by Siemens EDA.
-Application deadline is 8 October 2021.
+Application deadline has been extended to 15 November 2021.

 Awards can boost resumes and launch indiviuals' professional trajectories, especialy students and early career professionals.
 If you know about research that is deserving recognition, be sure to share information about SPIE awards at Advanced Lithography + Patterning so researchers can submit their work.

 Students are encouraged to review available courses, both online and onsite at Advanced Lithography + Patterning.
 Online courses can be purchased and accessed for up to one year.